h-ssiqueira/SkinLesionAI/Notebooks/trainings/README.md

 The [VIT notebook](VIT.ipynb) have been trained using the [Vision Transformer architecture](https://github.com/google-research/vision_transformer) and TPU.

-Achieved **0.02929688** accuracy performance without fine-tuning and **0.7998047** accuracy with fine-tuning.
+Achieved **0.02929688** accuracy performance without fine-tuning and **0.7998047** accuracy with fine-tuning in 100 epochs.
 Worth to notice that classes are unbalanced as well as the others parameters weren't calculated.